Snapchat/KeyDB-docs/docs/config-file.md

 # so that other nodes will be able to correctly map the address of the node
 # publishing the information.
 #
-# If the above options are not used, the normal Redis Cluster auto-detection
+# If the above options are not used, the normal KeyDB Cluster auto-detection
 # will be used instead.
 #
 # Note that when remapped, the bus port may not be at the fixed offset of